TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

-* The lenses allow us to listen to our game better.
+* The lenses allow us to listen to ourselves, the game, the player, the team, and the general culture better.

 ### 1. Emotion
 * Make sure the [[Games as Play#Play of Pleasure|feelings]] you create are the right ones.